dev-xo/remix-saas/README.md

 ### ▫️ Connecting to your database

-The sqlite database lives at `/data/sqlite.db` in your deployed application.
+The SQLite database lives at `/data/sqlite.db` in your deployed application.
 You can connect to the live database by running `fly ssh console -C database-cli`.

 ## ⚙️ GitHub Actions